kuankuan2007/do-folder/doc/source/cli.rst

    -s, --show-all       Display all progress bars in any situation

    -n, --thread-num INT Number of threads for parallel processing (default: 4)

+   --no-progress        Disable progress bars and show results only

 Supported Algorithms
 ^^^^^^^^^^^^^^^^^^^^